mitsuhiko/lucumr/2014/2/16/a-case-for-upserts.rst

 The only way to make such an operation idempotent is to provide extra information with the initial request to be able to detect a duplicate attempt.
-The very obvious once is a "nonce".
+The very obvious one is a "nonce".
 When the client shows the payment page it rolls a large random number.
 With the purchase the user submits this number and the server will permanently store it.
 Even if the response to the client fails, the client can safely retry the transmission